 Non Profits Specialties Degree

-Non Profit specialties of public administration involve a dive into the management perspective of the non profit sector of business.
+Non Profit specialties of public administration, also known as NGO, or Non-Governmental Organization degrees, involve a dive into the management perspective of the non profit sector of business.
 Problem solving skills, research, and analysis are also common functions learned within this specialty, preparing learners for handling some of the more difficult aspects of management.
 Students that complete this program should have a thorough understanding of the business practices involved in the non profit sector as well as effective management and planning skills.

 Information Technology Degree